gj33/IJEPATinyImageNet/readmeTINY.md

-'Adapting to run on TinyImageNet is easy.
-See implementation folder for colab implementation'
+Adapting to run on TinyImageNet is easy.
+See implementation folder for colab implementation